Mikola Ravienski: Early life

-Ravienski was born on 5 December 1886 into the family of a gardener working at the Kaplancy estate in Ihumien district, Minsk Province of the Russian Empire (nowadays the village of Kaplancy in Bierazino District, Minsk Region, Belarus).
+Ravienski was born on 5 December 1886 into the family of a gardener working at the Kaplancy estate in Igumensky Uyezd, Minsk Governorate of the Russian Empire (nowadays the village of Kaplancy in Byerazino District, Minsk Region, Belarus).

 From the age of five he sang in a local church choir and was later invited to a church choir in Minsk where he received his primary musical education.
 In 1903 he was posted as a choir conductor to a Minsk monastery and then to Navahrudak where he collected over 500 folk songs.

 Later life

 From 1919 Ravienski worked in Minsk as a choir conductor and a school teacher.
 At this time his first compositions appeared - songs based on poems by Maksim Bahdanovič, Kanstancyja Bujło, an introduction to the poem "Hapon" by Vincent Dunin-Marcinkievič, the song "Oh you, Neman River" based on poetry of Źmicier Žyłunovič.
 In 1922 a compilation of his music was published.

 In 1923 he went to Moscow to continue his musical education, where he lived for seven years, graduating from the Moscow conservatory.
 At the same time he was a corresponding member of the Belarusian Academy of Sciences.
 He wrote songs based on the poetry of Uladzimir Dubouka and Yanka Kupala and also turned to music criticism writing for Uzvyšša (Узвышша (High Ground)), a literary journal which was published between 1927 and 1931 in Soviet Belarus.